abikirkham/abis-game/README.md

 1. **Start a New Game:** As a player, I want to start a new game easily so that I can begin guessing words right away.
 2. **Guess Feedback:** As a player, I want the game to provide feedback on my guesses, indicating whether the guessed letter is in the word and revealing its position if correct.
 3. **Incorrect Guess Tracking:** As a player, I want the game to keep track of my incorrect guesses, such as displaying them or deducting points.
-4. **Hint Option:** As a player, I want the option to receive a hint if I'm stuck, providing me with a clue related to the word being a cocktail.
+4. **Hint Option:** As a player, I want the option to receive a hint if I'm stuck, providing me with a clue related to the word being a cocktail, or whatever category I choose.
 5. **Game End on Correct Guess:** As a player, I want the game to end when I correctly guess the word, congratulating me on my win.
 6. **Play Multiple Rounds:** As a player, I want the ability to play multiple rounds without having to restart the entire game.
 7. **Intuitive Navigation:** As a player, I want the game to be intuitive and easy to navigate, with clear instructions on how to play.